 7 Best Ways to Give Positive Criticism in the Workplace

 Positive criticism can be a powerful tool in any workplace’s social and professional development.
-But to harness the full benefits of positive criticism, you need to learn how to appropriately convey it to your employees, peers, or even managers.
+But to harness the full benefits of positive criticism, you need to learn how to convey it appropriately to your employees, peers, or even managers.

-Most of the time, the issue isn’t with the criticism itself but rather how you approach it.
+Most of the time, the issue isn’t with the criticism itself but rather with how you approach it.
 The approach determines how well your associates and colleagues receive it.
 If your positive criticism isn’t giving you the desired results, try applying the following methods and tips to your technique.